snap-one/docs-driverworks-api/source/includes/37_web_service/_3-urlCancel.md

 ## urlCancel

 Function to cancel an ongoing transfer.
-Note that if a transfer is canceled, neither the ReceivedAsync() entry point nor the callback function specified in the C4:url call will be called.
-Also, the ticketId is only valid from the point the C4:url function is called until either the ReceivedAsync() entry point or the callback function was called.
+Note that if a transfer is canceled, neither the ReceivedAsync() entry point nor the callback function specified in the [C4:url][1] call will be called.
+Also, the ticketId is only valid from the point the C4:url function is called until either the [ReceivedAsync()][2] entry point or the callback function was called.
 A call to C4:urlCancel() will also invalidate that ticketed.
 This API should not be invoked during OnDriverInit

 ###### Available from 2.7.0.